Humboldt Park, Chicago: Politics

 The Humboldt Park community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Humboldt Park cast 15,723 votes for Hillary Clinton and cast 806 votes for Donald Trump (92.61% to 4.75%).
 In the 2012 presidential election, Humboldt Park cast 16,494 votes for Barack Obama and cast 573 votes for Mitt Romney (96.02% to 3.34%).

+Government and politics

+The United States Postal Service operates Finance Station K in the community area.

 Education

+Primary and secondary schools

 Chicago Public Schools (CPS) operates district public schools.

-Zoned elementary schools serving Humboldt Park include:
+Zoned K-8 schools/elementary schools serving Humboldt Park include: